chuaxiangjie/ParkingApp/README.md

      .Net Core Installation Reference : https://docs.microsoft.com/en-us/dotnet/core/install/linux-package-manager-ubuntu-1904

+     > There might be occasions where it will require you to input "Y" to grant installation permission

     Once installed, the bash script will build the solution and execute Nunit unit test cases

     You will be expecting Build Succeeded with No Errors and Total Tests Pass : 33